Acne Diet Plan

 The Western diet is characterised by high-calorie high sugar load, increased dairy products, high saturated fat and meat intake.
-The primary driver of acne appears to be the overactivation of the mTORC1 pathway by components of the western diet.
+Thus, the primary driver of acne appears to be the overactivation of the mTORC1 pathway by components of the western diet.

 The enzymes mTORC1 is responsible for the activation of cell growth as well as protein and oil production.
 At puberty, the mTORC1 pathways are activated to accomplish the growth spurt.
 However, normal mTORC1 activation does not cause acne. (as witnessed in populations who do not have a westernised diet – acne does not occur at puberty).
 It is the superimposed signalling from a Western Diet that leads to acne.

 Activation of the mTORC1 pathway by nutrients is relatively understood.
-However, there is emerging evidence of the role of nutrients from the diet and the cross-talk between the gut microbiota and the mTOR pathway and the impact on the bodies homeostasis.
+However, emerging evidence shows the role of nutrients from the diet, the cross-talk between the gut microbiota and t mTOR pathway, and the impact on the body’s homeostasis.
 All of these lead to undesirable acne.

 What causes over activation of mTORC1.

 mTORC1 is activated by various food signals such as sugar, insulin, insulin-like growth factor (IGF-1) and amino acids – principally leucine.
 Dairy products not only contain sugars that stimulate IGF-1 and insulin; it is also high in leucine, providing a double whammy.

 - mTORC1 is activated by several nutrient pathways typical of the western diet, including high sugar and high glycaemic load, high meat intake, high dairy intake, (leucine)

 - The Western diet stimulates all three significant pathways important for mTORC1 activation.